Speech Therapy for Adults and Teens

-Evaluation and therapy services for older teens, adults, and seniors are provided for the areas below.
-Regardless of the area, my goal as a clinician is to build my client's ability to be a confident communicator.
+Speech-language evaluation and therapy services for teens, adults, and seniors are provided for the areas below.
+Regardless of the area, my goal as a clinician is to build my client’s ability to be a confident communicator.

 There are different types of stuttering, including developmental (from childhood) and acquired (occurring due to a neurological condition such as stroke or brain injury).
 Regardless of the type of stuttering, there are strategies and support that speech therapy can provide.
-If you stutter (or think you stutter), you may benefit from an evaluation and therapy.
+Stuttering may lead to feelings of anxiety about speaking and avoidance of social situations, but it doesn’t have to.
+If stuttering is having a negative impact on your life, speech therapy can help.
+I have significant experience working with teens and adults who stutter, and I provide evidence-based therapy reflective of current clinical knowledge.
 I have training in the ISTAR Comprehensive Stuttering Program as well as the Avoidance Reduction Therapy for Stuttering (ARTS ®) program.
+I also recently participated in a workshop from the Arthur M. Blank Center for Stuttering Education and Research, on their CARE™ model.

 A person’s voice can be essential to their work, their social life, and their sense of self.
 Sometimes our voices get impacted by how we’re using them, our lifestyle choices, or a medical condition.
 They may start fatiguing, feeling strained, or sounding rough, weak, or breathy.
 Speech therapists, together with other professionals such as Ear, Nose and Throat Specialists, can support people to take care of and use their voices more optimally.